Eonblast/Erlualib/README.markdown

 	$ make

 It's really only pathes that need to be fixed of this doesn't work.
+See 'Pathes', below.

+If all worked out, see 'Unit Test' below to check health, then 'Samples'.

 ### Makefiles